doikoko/C-client-server-project/README.md

-# C-client-server-project

-just a weak server for now
+It's a small client-server project for linux using C programming language.